 6. Notice and Approval Procedures.
 Some activities and uses permitted by this Easement require that prior written notice be given by GRANTOR to DISTRICT, while other activities and uses permitted by this Easement require the prior written approval of DISTRICT.
 Unless and until such notice is given or approval is obtained in accordance with this Section 6, any such activity or use shall be deemed to be prohibited on the Property.
-GRANTOR shall use the following procedures to provide notice to DISTRICT or to obtain DISTRICT's approval.
+GRANTOR shall use the procedures set forth below to provide notice to DISTRICT or to obtain DISTRICT's approval.
 All notices and requests for approval shall include all information necessary to permit DISTRICT to make an informed judgment as to the consistency of the GRANTOR's request with the terms, conditions and Conservation Purpose of this Easement.
 The DISTRICT may request such additional or supplemental information as it deems necessary to evaluate any notice or request for approval.
 Forms for notices and requests for approval shall be available at DISTRICT's offices.

+[IF FUTURE PLAN - allows Plan and Revisions:]

-6.1 Approval, Amendments, Revisions and Updates of Management Plan.
-[IF FUTURE PLAN, include first sentence:] GRANTOR and DISTRICT acknowledge that it is GRANTOR's intent to prepare a Management Plan for the Property to define and guide future use and development of the Property and to streamline DISTRICT approvals under this Easement.
-For purposes of this Easement, it is agreed that the Management Plan and any amendments, revisions or updates (collectively "Revisions") will be deemed sufficient for its purpose provided the plan identifies (a) all major components of use of the Property (including recreational, educational, and resource management use); (b) the nature of each proposed use and its intended location; (c) all proposed structures; and (d) all actions to be taken to protect natural resources.
-Pursuant to Section 5.1.6 of this Easement, GRANTOR shall secure DISTRICT's approval of such Management Plan and any Revisions prior to their implementation.
-DISTRICT's approval shall be based solely upon its reasonable determination as to whether the Management Plan or Revisions are consistent with the terms, conditions and Conservation Purpose of this Easement.
-DISTRICT acknowledges that time is of the essence and DISTRICT's approval may not be unreasonably withheld or delayed.
-GRANTOR shall use the following procedure to obtain DISTRICT's approval for the Management Plan and Revisions.
+6.1 Approval, Amendments, Revisions and Updates of Master/Management Plan.
+GRANTOR and DISTRICT acknowledge that GRANTOR intends to prepare a Master Plan for the Property to define and guide future use and development of the Property and to streamline DISTRICT approvals under this Easement.
+Pursuant to Section 5.1.8 of this Easement, GRANTOR shall secure DISTRICT's approval of such Master Plan and any amendments, revisions or updates (collectively "Revisions") prior to their implementation.

+The Master Plan and any amendments, revisions or updates (collectively "Revisions") must identify, at a minimum, (a) all major components of park use (including recreational, educational, and resource management use), (b) the nature of each proposed use and its intended location, (c) all proposed structures, and (d) all actions to be taken to protect natural resources.

+DISTRICT's approval shall be based solely upon its reasonable determination as to whether the Master Plan or Revisions are consistent with the terms, conditions and Conservation Purpose of this Easement, and does not constitute issuance of entitlements.
+DISTRICT acknowledges that, in light of the public processes required for development of the Property for recreation and educational use and natural resource preservation, time is of the essence and DISTRICT's approval may not be unreasonably withheld or delayed.
+GRANTOR shall use the following procedure to obtain DISTRICT's approval for the Master Plan and Revisions.

-6.1.1 GRANTOR may, at its discretion, at any time, submit a proposed Management Plan or Revisions to DISTRICT for its review.
-DISTRICT shall have sixty (60) days from the receipt of the Management Plan or Revisions, plus twenty-one (21) days from any subsequent or follow up submittal, to review the Management Plan or Revisions and either approve the Management Plan or Revisions or notify GRANTOR of any objection thereto.
+6.1.1 GRANTOR may, at its discretion, at any time, submit a Master Plan or Revisions to DISTRICT for its review and approval.
+DISTRICT shall have sixty (60) days from the receipt of the Master Plan or Revisions, plus twenty-one (21) days from any subsequent or follow up submittal, to review the Master Plan or Revisions and either approve the Master Plan or Revisions or notify GRANTOR of any objection thereto.
 DISTRICT's response, whether approval or objection, shall be in writing and delivered to GRANTOR in accordance with Section 19.
-If DISTRICT has any objections to the Management Plan or Revisions, it shall state such objections in sufficient detail to enable GRANTOR to modify the proposed Management Plan or Revisions so as to bring it into compliance with the terms, conditions and Conservation Purpose of this Easement.
+If DISTRICT has any objections to the Master Plan or Revisions, it shall state such objections in sufficient detail to enable GRANTOR to modify the Master Plan or Revisions so as to bring it into compliance with the terms, conditions and Conservation Purpose of this Easement.

-6.1.2 In connection with any environmental review of the Management Plan or Revisions under the California Environmental Quality Act ("CEQA") or any successor statute then in effect, GRANTOR shall provide DISTRICT with notification of and opportunity to comment on any draft environmental document made public under the statute, prior to adoption or certification of that environmental document.
+6.1.2 In connection with any environmental review of the Master Plan or Revisions under the California Environmental Quality Act ("CEQA") or any successor statute then in effect, GRANTOR shall provide DISTRICT with notification of and opportunity to comment on any draft environmental document made public under the statute, prior to adoption or certification of that environmental document.